kucharo2/via_project/README.md

 ```

 ### gh-pages
-This branch contains a client part of this application.
+1This branch contains a client part of this application.
 It is implemented with jQuery javascript framework